yogat3ch/writing/Dynamic Voting System.md

 ## Platform Overview
 In our innovative dynamic voting system, we've reimagined the democratic process to enhance accessibility, transparency, and accountability.
 This cutting-edge platform allows individuals to engage in elections using their personal devices, streamlining the voting process.
 Upon initial registration, users' identities are verified using their social security number and/or driver's license, establishing a secure, one-time authentication process.
 Subsequently, they're automatically registered to vote, reducing bureaucratic hurdles and fostering broader civic participation.

 But what truly sets our system apart is the concept of representation.
 Users can choose to designate 'representatives' from among their peers on the platform, entrusting them with their votes.
-To maintain this trust, representatives are bound to adhere to their constituents' wishes, ensuring that users' voices are heard in the decision-making process.
+To maintain this trust, representatives must adhere to their constituents' wishes, ensuring that users' voices are heard in the decision-making process.
+A user can reassign their vote to another representative if trust is lost.

 ## Legislation
 What's more, our dynamic voting system encourages active engagement in the legislative process.
 Anyone can propose ideas for new laws or changes to existing ones, promoting inclusivity.
 These proposals undergo community discussion and can be upvoted, and good representatives play a pivotal role by identifying and enhancing promising legislation for broader consideration.